 Objectives Target Result (i) Payment (ii)

-Adjusted EBITDA of QI 100.0% 97.5%
+Adjusted EBITDA of QI 100.0% 99.88% 100.0%

-Adjusted Cash flows from operations of QI 100.0% 103.8% 109.6%
+Adjusted Cash flows from operations of QI 100.0% 104.81% 112.03%

-Strategic 100.0% 100.0% 100.0%
+Strategic 100.0% 90.0% 90.0%

-- (i) The consolidated objectives award as a percentage of base salary has been achieved at 67.0%. - (ii) Refer to the "Short-term Incentive" section of this Circular for additional information. - 2.
-Although no target as a percentage of base salary has been set for the long-term incentive portion, Hugues Simard was granted 100,000 stock options of the Corporation.
-The estimated value is calculated at the time of grant according to the Black-Scholes valuation model.
-Please refer to the "Black-Scholes Value of Stock Options" table.
+- (i) The consolidated objectives award as a percentage of base salary has been achieved at 73.0%. - (ii) Refer to the "Short-term Incentive" section of this Circular for additional information.

-Mohamed Drif
+- English

-Senior Vice-President and Chief Technology Officer, Videotron
+- French

-Mohamed Drif is Senior Vice-President and Chief Technology Officer since November 2018.
+- Arabic

-Mohamed Drif jointed Videotron in March 1999 as Supervisor, Fibre Optics Management and since that time has held several management positions within Videotron.
-His 20 years-plus of experience in telecommunications and extensive expertise in optical networks and headends have been instrumental in the development of Videotron's reliable and powerful network.
+Mohamed Drif Senior Vice-President and Chief Technology Officer, Videotron

-He holds a State Engineer degree from the University of Oran in Algeria and is a member of the Ordre des ingénieurs du Québec.
+Mohamed has been Senior Vice-President and Chief Technology Officer of Videotron since November 2018.
+In this strategic position, he provides leadership for the design, construction and operation of Videotron's main networks, as well as IT development, implementation and support for all the company's subsidiaries.
+Since April 2023, he has also been responsible for all technology deployments by Freedom Mobile as it expands its services across Canada.
+Mohamed Drif joined Videotron in March 1999 as Supervisor, Fibre Optics Management, and has since held a number of management positions with the company.
+He has more than 20 years of experience in telecommunications.
+With his expertise in optical networks and headends, he has played an important role in the development of Videotron's reliable and powerful network in Québec and, more recently, Freedom Mobile's network across Canada.
+Mohamed Drif holds a State Engineer degree from the University of Oran in Algeria and is a member of the Ordre des ingénieurs du Québec.

-2022 Compensation
+2024 Compensation

 Target Actual

 Fixed

-Base salary \$344,227 \$344,227
+Base salary \$ 412,800 \$ 412,800

 Variable

 Short-term incentive 1

-Adjusted EBITDA of Videotron \$18,933 \$ -
+Adjusted EBITDA of Telecommunications Segment \$ 22,704 \$ 22,704

-Adjusted Cash flows from operations of Videotron \$113,595 \$124,837
+Adjusted Cash flows from operations of Telecommunications segment \$ 136,224 \$ 152,360

-Strategic \$56,797 \$85,196
+Strategic \$ 68,112 \$ 88,546

 Long-term incentive

-Options 2 \$296,800
+Option 2 \$ 693,000

-Direct total compensation \$533,522 \$851,060
+Direct total compensation \$ 639,840 \$ 1,369,409